byakter/react-around-api-full/README.md

 This application contains hover effects, links and transitions effects.

-Main functionality:
+<h2>Main functionality</h2>

-Add, remove or like photos
+Add, remove or like photos,
-Edit the name and the role of the user
+Edit the name and the role of the user,
 View the preview of the images
 User validation